 While recognizing the value of non-pharmacological approaches to pain management, the workshop focused on developing medications.
-Other important issues that are out of scope for the workshop and this report include pain education and workforce issues.
+Other important issues that are beyond the scope of the workshop and this report include pain education and workforce issues.

 THE PUBLIC HEALTH IMPACT OF PAIN AND OPIOID USE DISORDERS